 Think about that skirt you got for $40.
 How many times did you wear it?
 Once?

 Or that nail polisher that still has the seal intact?

 Because the reality is: when you decide not to buy something and move the difference in your savings account – it’s almost as if you’re getting paid to save.

 4. If you save it, move it

-You know what you should do every morning, while you are drinking your cup of coffee?
+Do you know what you should do every morning while you are drinking your cup of coffee?

 Check your savings account balance.

-Whenever you save money by not buying something, just transfer the equivalent amount you saved into a separate savings account (CIT Bank has a great savings builder account that gives you up to 1.80%).
-It sounds silly but this is a great way to make sure you keep the money you are saving in your pocket (and avoid further temptations).
+Whenever you save money by not buying something, just transfer the equivalent amount you saved into a separate savings account (CIT Bank has a great savings builder account that gives you up to 10x more than your average standard bank account).
+It sounds silly, but this is a great way to make sure you keep the money you are saving in your pocket (and avoid further temptations).

 The more your savings account balance goes up, the more excited to save you will get – and you’ll be more likely to stick with it.

 5. Think about your end goal